-The PGY2 oncology pharmacy residency at the University of Pittsburgh Medical Center (UPMC) is designed for the individual interested in developing specialized clinical expertise in pharmaceutical care for oncology patients.
-UPMC is the premier health system in western Pennsylvania, one of the most renowned academic medical centers in the United States.
+The PGY2 oncology pharmacy residency at UPMC Hillman Cancer Center is designed for the individual interested in developing specialized clinical expertise in pharmaceutical care for oncology patients.
+UPMC Hillman Cancer Center is the only NCI-designated comprehensive cancer center in western Pennsylvania, one of the most renowned cancer centers in the United States.
 The oncology pharmacy resident will gain expertise in the management of a wide variety of patients, including oncologic, hematologic, and hematopoietic stem cell transplant patients, in all phases of their care, both inpatient and outpatient settings.
-The resident will gain expertise in the pathophysiology of various hematologic and oncologic malignancies, management of these malignancies from both a pharmacologic as well as non-pharmacologic perspective, treatment of oncologic emergencies, adverse reaction monitoring and management secondary to chemotherapy/biotherapy/immunotherapy, therapeutic drug monitoring, and management of drug interactions.
+The resident will gain expertise in the pathophysiology of various hematologic and oncologic malignancies, management of these malignancies from both a pharmacologic as well as non-pharmacologic perspective, treatment of oncologic emergencies, adverse reaction monitoring and management secondary to chemotherapy, biotherapy, immunotherapy, therapeutic drug monitoring, and management of drug interactions.

 The resident will be integrally involved in research opportunities and education of students and other healthcare professionals.
 Through the Resident Research Series, the resident will identify a practice-related research project and mentor, learn about study design and implementation as well as complete a residency project suitable for publication.
 The Teaching Mastery Series allows residents to learn about various teaching methods as well as develop their skills as pharmacy educators and clinical preceptors.
 Many opportunities to present formal seminars, patient cases, journal clubs, and in-service education for UPMC staff occur throughout the year.
 The resident will gain experience in both didactic and experiential teaching and precepting at the University of Pittsburgh School of Pharmacy.
 Flexibility is provided to meet the individual resident's goals and objectives.